Brief

 #define VD_FW_API // (static, extern, ...dllexport) Set to change the function signature (useful for precompiling the library).

-#define VD_FW_INL Set to change the function signature (useful for precompiling the library).
+#define VD_FW_INL Set to change the inline function signature.

 #define VD_FW_NO_CRT Options: